 Tod and Buz are in Philadelphia visiting a friend/mentor of Buz from his New York Hell's Kitchen days.
 The old friend, a social worker trying to tame a quirky local gang leader, is killed after playing a rooftop "chicken game".
 Tod and Buz run into major trouble after staying to help a girl whose boyfriend has left the gang.

 Tod and Buz, working in rural Pennsylvania as handymen at a chicken ranch, become involved in the drama between the ranch's family matriarch and oldest son versus the visiting widowed wife and child of the youngest son.
 The family blames the widow for the son's death and are suspicious and resentful of her coming.

-After a Neo-Nazi endeavors to recruit Tod & Buz as they check out patriotic sites in Boston, the FBI persuades Tod to go undercover for them, to prevent terrorism.
-Advising Tod and the FBI is the charismatic fascist leader's own father, who can't stop his brilliant, deranged son without homeland security.
+After a neo-Nazi endeavors to recruit Tod & Buz as they check out patriotic sites in Boston, the FBI persuades Tod to go undercover for them in an effort to prevent any violence.
+Advising Tod and the FBI is the charismatic fascist leader's own father, who can't stop his brilliant, deranged son by himself.